The stellar metallicities of massive quiescent galaxies at 1.0 < z < 1.3 from KMOS+VANDELS: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Corentin Schreiber, David Maltby and Omar Almaini for valuable advice about KMOS observing strategies and SNRs.
 We would also like to thank Michael Hilker at the ESO helpdesk for assistance with KMOS data reduction.
+The authors would also like to thank the anonymous referee for their helpful comments.
 A. C. Carnall would like to thank the Leverhulme Trust for their support via the Leverhulme Early Career Fellowship scheme.
 A. Cimatti acknowledges support from the grant PRIN MIUR 2017$-$20173ML3WW\_001.
 B. Garilli acknowledges support from the grants Premiale MITIC 2017 and INAF PRIN "Mainstream 2019".
 Based on observations made with ESO Telescopes at the La Silla or Paranal Observatories under programme ID(s) 194.A-2003(A-T) and 0104.B-0885(A).